catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

 The normal workflow when writing an NWB file using a ``DataInterface`` or ``NWBConverter`` is simple to configure.

-The following example uses the :ref:`example data <example_data>` available from the testing repo...
+The following example uses the :ref:`example data <example_data>` available from the testing repo:

 .. code-block:: python